Zequez/logseq-vault/pages/Storyworlds.md

 	- Money is the most successful story
 - Humans live in a dual reality.
 Over objective reality we created a layer of fictional reality.
 - ---
+- Irresponsible stories
-- Telling a victim story about what happened comes from the [[Parent Ego State]] or Child Ego State -
+	- Telling a victim story about what happened comes from the [[Parent Ego State]] or [[Child Ego State]].
+- Responsible stories
+	- Take exact same circumstances, same incident, same people involved -
 -